 I am Off To Travel The World?
 How Do I Stay Connected?

-You can stay connected with VBSFCU by using our convenient automated services.
-Balance inquiries, transfers, and loan payments are just a few of the things that can be done online using SmartLink Home Banking, our mobile apps, or through Infoline (our Phone Access Teller, 1-877-482-7328).
+Young adults and all members stay connected with VBSFCU using convenient automated services.
+Balance inquiries, transfers, and loan payments are just a few of the transactions available online using SmartLink Home Banking, mobile apps, or Infoline (our Phone Access Teller, 1-877-482-7328).

 what KEY MONEY SKILLS THAT STUDENTS NEED TO KNOw?

 Budget: Look at your income and spending habits.
 Allocate for weekly needs, wants, and impulses within your budget.
 Surprises happen, so let yourself break the budget.
 Just remember to make up for it in the coming weeks.

 Say “Credit” not “Debit:” When using your VBSFCU Visa Check Card to make purchases say “credit” and sign for your purchase for a no fee/no limit transaction.
 The money is automatically withdrawn from your checking account, so don’t forget to record it in your check register; remember, there are consequences for overdrawing an account.

 Credit Cards are Convenient but Risky: Credit means you’re borrowing money to repay from future income.
 Credit is a cost, and making the minimum payments will cost you even more.
 These cards are accepted universally and are good to have in emergencies.
 The spending habits you establish now will follow you through life – make sure they’re good ones!

 Credit building options, like our Credit Builder loan, may provide the solution you are seeking!

 Keep Your Social Security Number as Private as Possible: If possible, request a randomly generated student ID number instead.
 Do not give your social security number to another student to register you for a class or school seminar.